WayneKeenan/python-vrzero/README.md

 - A handful of VR demos (screenshots and a video of the demos can be found below).

-VR Zero is for fun and learning, so don't expect huge gaming PC frame rates, although some of the demos do peak at around 25-30 FPS on a Pi 3.
+VR Zero is for fun and learning, so don't expect huge gaming PC like frame rates, some of the demos peak at around 25-30 FPS on a Pi 3.

 The API will in no doubt change, boiler plate code may lessen, faster Pi hardware will be released and HMD's will get cheaper... (hopefully)  :)